olvaffe/olv-notes/kernel/config.md

   - select `Message Signaled Interrupts (MSI and MSI-X)`
 - select `Generic Driver Options`
   - select `Maintain a devtmpfs filesystem to mount at /dev` for systemd
+  - select `Automount devtmpfs at /dev, after the kernel mounted the rootfs`
 - select `Block devices`
   - select `Loopback device support`
-- select `NVME Support`
+- select `NVME Support` if have one
   - select `NVM Express block device`
 - select `Misc devices`
-  - select `Realtek PCI-E card reader`
+  - select `Realtek PCI-E card reader` if have one
+- select `SCSI device support` if have SATA
+  - deselect `legacy /proc/scsi/ support`
   - select `SCSI device support`
-  - select `SCSI device support`
   - select `SCSI disk support`
   - deselect `SCSI low-level drivers`
-- select `Serial ATA and Parallel ATA drivers (libata)`
+- select `Serial ATA and Parallel ATA drivers (libata)` if have one
   - select `AHCI SATA support`
   - deselect `ATA SFF support (for legacy IDE and PATA)`
 - select `Network device support`
-  - select `Ethernet driver support`
+  - select `Ethernet driver support` if have one
-    - deselect all but the desired drivers
-  - select `USB Network Adapters`
+  - select `USB Network Adapters` if have one
-    - deselect all but the desired drivers
-  - select `Wireless LAN`
+  - select `Wireless LAN` if have one
-    - deselect all but the desired drivers
 - select `Input device support`
-  - deselect `Support for memoryless force-feedback devices`
   - select `Event interface`
 - select `Character devices`
   - deselect `Legacy (BSD) PTY support`
   - select `Hardware Random Number Generator Core support`
     - deselect all but the desired drivers
-  - deselect `/dev/port character device`
   - select `TPM Hardware Support`
-    - select `TPM 2.0 CRB Interface`
+    - select `TPM 2.0 CRB Interface` if have one
 - select `I2C support`
   - select `I2C Hardware Bus support`
     - select `Synopsys DesignWare Platform` for Intel CPUs